 Evaluations.
 Conduct evaluations of grantees to determine the adequacy of financial management systems and ensure that recordkeeping complies with the requirements established by OMB and NEA's General Terms and Conditions.
 Evaluations will be limited to reviewing the records of one to two grants.
-The availability of auditors and travel funds will dictate the number of evaluations.
+The availability of auditors, travel funds and the work requirements for ARRA will dictate the number of evaluations.
 Anticipate more than 13 evaluations this year.
 (Issue 1.2)